hyperledger/besu-docs/docs/Tutorials/Private-Network/Adding-removing-IBFT-validators.md

   [`--bootnodes`](../../Reference/CLI/CLI-Syntax.md#bootnodes) option.
 * Other options as for [Node-1](Create-IBFT-Network.md#6-start-the-first-node-as-the-bootnode).

-### 2. Copy the address of the validator
+### 3. Copy the address of the node

-Copy the address of the validator.
+Copy the address of the node.
 You can find the address in the logs when starting the new node:

 !!! example